Ensono/amido.github.io/docs/testing/cli_testing_frameworks.md

 As part of Amido Stacks projects, we have developed a range of Javascript Front End focused, opinionated, boilerplate testing frameworks that can be bootstrapped and tailored to your current project with just one command.

-By default, Amido Stacks build a range of testing solutions into the projects.
-However, we understand that users require tests to be separate from the code.
-For more testing options and examples, see the other `[project types](./scaffolding_cli.md)`.

-Get testing!

 ## Bootstrap your framework

 The best way to get started, is bootstrap the framework using the scaffolding-cli from Amido Stacks.
 By using it in interactive mode, you can simply answer 5 questions to get a bespoke framework, ready to go with an example test.